SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What size gravel is best for a French drain?

 #57 angular clean stone — ¾-inch crushed rock with no fines.
-The angular shape gives void space for water to move through; the clean grading (no sand or fines) keeps the void space open over time.
-Don't use rounded pea gravel (insufficient void space for high-flow drainage) and don't use crusher run or any base aggregate (the fines pack into the flow path and the drain stops draining within a year or two).
-Some installers will substitute #4 or #67 in regions where #57 is hard to source; both are angular and clean and acceptable.
+The angular shape holds void space for water to move through; the clean grading keeps that space open over time. #4 or #67 angular clean can substitute regionally.
+Avoid pea gravel on anything but the lowest-flow shallow yard run, and never use crusher run or base aggregate — the fines pack into the flow path and the drain stops draining.

-Do I need geotextile fabric for a French drain?
+Do I need fabric for a French drain?

 How much #57 stone do I need for a 30-foot French drain?